HazelnutParadise/idensyra/README.md

 ## [Insyra](https://github.com/HazelnutParadise/insyra) Inside: Simple?
 It's quite!

 With `Idensyra`, you can write Go code, and run it immediately, no need to install Go environment.
-Also, you can use [Insyra](https://github.com/HazelnutParadise/insyra)'s functions directly in Idensyra.
+Also, you can use [Insyra](https://github.com/HazelnutParadise/insyra)'s functions directly in `Idensyra`.

 ## Limitation